 What do you need a snoot for in food photography?

 Let’s talk today a bit about flashlight photography and a very special light modifier – the so-called snoot.
-With a snoot you can put some extra light on your food to let it pop from the rest of the image a bit.
-Think of it like a spot light in theater when the main actor hit the stage.
+With a snoot, you can put some extra light on your food to let it pop from the rest of the image.
+Think of it as a spotlight in the theater when the main actor hit the stage.
 That’s how I use a snoot in my food photography.

 What is a snoot?

-A snoot is an tubular and adaptable light modifier for any kind of artificial light in photography.
-Usually you use them in front of a studio strobe or a portable speedlight.
+A snoot is a tubular and adaptable light modifier for any kind of artificial light in photography.
+Usually, you use them in front of a studio strobe or a portable Speedlight.
 A snoot should have a minimum of 200mm to have a good effect in front of your light source.
 Snoots can be perfect cylinders or often conical cylinders where the tapered end emits the light.
 The tapered shape stops the light from spilling out sideways.

 You have to watch out to use the right adapter for your studio system.
 The most universal and common mount in photography for strobe accessories is Bowen mount, but maybe you are using a different system.
 Be aware and check it before you purchase a snoot and think about how to attach them to your light source.

-As another recommendation get one adapter for every of your speedlights.
+As another recommendation get one adapter for each of your Speedlights.
 The adapters allow you to mount every kind of modifier with the same mount onto it.
-This means you can now use snoot, different sized soft boxes etc. onto your speedlights.
-This makes your setup very easy and you now have nearly ever choice you would have with studio strobes, but your are way more portable.
+This means you can now use snoot, different sized softboxes, etc. onto your Speedlights.
+This makes your setup very easy and you now have nearly ever choice you would have with studio strobes, but you are way more portable.

 Which light quality produces a snoot?

-You maybe think now that’s exactly the kind of light quality we won’t have at a food shoot?
-The answer is yes and no. Yes, you usually don’t want to use lights which produce hard light in food photography.
+Do you maybe think now that’s exactly the kind of light quality we won’t have at a food shoot?
+The answer is yes and no. Yes, you usually don’t want to use lights that produce hard light in food photography.
 No, because if you know how to use it for your adaption in the scene it can work wonders.

 How you can use a snoot for your food photography?

-A snoot’s light is ideal for isolation an subject such as your food.
-So a typical setup for using a snoot is the following.
-Just set up your main light – maybe a a big octagonal box or a diffused standard reflector and build your scene.
+A snoot’s light is ideal for isolation a subject such as your food.
+So a typical setup for using a snoot is the following: Just set up your main light – use maybe a big octagonal box or a diffused standard reflector and build your scene.
 When you decided where to put your main focus point (your food or dish) you now set up your snoot.
 Just get it focused on your food.
 The trick is to find the right power setting for your snoot.
-To much light o your food often looks very odd, but don’t be shy to experiment on it.
-Usually everything between one and two stops over your basic exposure will do.
+Too much light will cause the effect that your food will often look very odd, but don’t be shy to experiment on it.
+Usually, everything between one and two stops over your basic exposure will do.

 How you can modify a snoot’s light quality?

 There are mainly three options you still have to modify your snoot.
 Basically you can try to make it even more direct and harsh with a honeycomb grid in front of your snoot.
-Or you can try the exact opposite by attaching some kind of diffusion material in front of your snoot.
-The third option is a kind of doing both at the same time: making your spot light more direct, but smoothen the edges a bit with the diffusion.
+Or you can try to do the exact opposite by attaching some kind of diffusion material in front of your snoot.
+The third option is a kind of doing both at the same time: making your spotlight more direct, but smoothen the edges a bit with the diffusion.

-So what the diffusion is making is very simple: it just will soften and smoothen out the edges of your light.
+But what is the diffusion gel making?
+That’s very simple: it just will soften and smoothen out the edges of your light.
 I often use the combination of the honeycomb grid and the diffusion to blend the snoot’s light better into my scene.

 A pro tip: You can make every light source hard or soft

-Remember: You can make every light source a hard light or a soft light.
-The trick is a matter of distances.
+Remember: You can make every light source a hard or soft light.
+The trick is a matter of distance.
 Depending on the inverse-square law in physics the light intensity is inversely proportional to the square of the distance from your subject.

-What does that mean: It means that your light loss between 1 meter and 2 meter distance from your light source will be a fourth means you get only 25% of the light intensity at the 2 meter benchmark.
-At 3 meters you are getting only 11% of the light, at 4 meter you get only 6% and so on.
+What does that mean: It means that your light loss between 1 meter and 2-meter distance from your light source will be a fourth means you get only 25% of the light intensity at the 2-meter benchmark.
+At 3 meters you are getting only 11% of the light, at 4 meters you get only 6% and so on.

 How can you use this for your food photography?

-Usually it’s a better idea to put some kind of diffusion in front of your light if your goal is to soften it.
-Depending on what kind of diffusion you are using you will loose light too.
+Usually, it’s a better idea to put some kind of diffusion in front of your light if your goal is to soften it.
+Depending on what kind of diffusion you are using you will lose light too.

-But knowing that you can change the quality and intensity of light just by pulling your light back is a good option to have in mind and can sometimes do the trick.
+But knowing that you can change the quality and intensity of light just by pulling your light back.
+Often that’s a good option to have in mind and can sometimes do the trick.
 For sure, you will find a use for that one day.

 The same trick can be reversed.
-If you have a very soft light bring it very close to your subject and it will turn a ugly harsh light.
+If you have very soft light, bring it very close to your subject and it will turn into an ugly harsh light.
 Sometimes knowing this is useful too to adjust your light.